 Or, a lot.

-I highly recommend this park for a nice change from the usual theme park.
-It’s a wonderful change in so many ways.
+I highly recommend this option for a nice change from the usual theme park.
+It’s a wonderful experience in so many ways.

 Disclaimer: SkyPark at Santa’s Village provided free admission for my group, however, all opinions are my own.
-I’ve been watching this park develop over the past couple of years and was thrilled when they offered me tickets to visit.
+I’ve been watching this park develop over the past few years and am honored each time they offered me tickets to visit.
 My kids are even more thrilled. 🙂